DeepONet for Solving Nonlinear Partial Differential Equations with Physics-Informed Training: Approximation Error

 as small as possible.
 For simplicity, we consider all functions in \( \fX \) with \( \|f\|_{L^\infty(\Omega)} \leq M \) for some \( M > 0 \).
 We then need to construct a neural network in \( [-M, M]^m \) such that

 is small.
 The idea for achieving this approximation is to first analyze the regularity of \( c_k(\fG_* \circ \fP(\vz)) \) with respect to \( \vz \).
-Once the regularity is established, we can construct a neural network that approximates it with a rate that depends on the regularity.
+Once the regularity is established, we can construct a neural network that approximates it with a rate that depends on the regularity. { Specifically, we prove that \(c_k\bigl(\mathcal{G}_* \circ \mathcal{P}(\mathbf{z})\bigr)\) is Lipschitz‑continuous; this follows from condition (ii) in Assumption~\ref{asspde}.
+If the operator enjoys higher smoothness, the approximation rate can be further improved.
+Such enhanced regularity is indeed available for certain PDEs; see, for instance, the results of \citet{cohen2010convergence,cohen2011analytic}.}